Carol Seajay

 Carol Seajay is an American activist and former bookseller.
 She cofounded the Old Wives Tales bookstore in San Francisco as well as the Feminist Bookstore News, which she edited and published for more than 20 years before ceasing publication in 2000.

+In 2008, Seajay received the Michele Karlsberg Leadership Award from the Publishing Triangle.

 Early life

 Seajay attended higher education at the University of Michigan.
 During her last year in school she worked as an abortion counselor, but was fired after being outed as a lesbian, leading her to purchase a motorcycle on which she moved to the San Francisco Bay Area in 1974.

 Activity in the Bay Area

 Upon arriving in San Francisco, Seajay attended classes at a free school in the area.
 She also joined a local feminist worker cooperative bookstore (the Full Moon Cafe and Bookstore), but it was eventually shut down because of unlicensed events.

 Several months later Seajay was taken on a bus ride to A Woman's Place, a worker-owned feminist bookstore in Oakland, California, by its cofounder Forest Milne.
 She began volunteering and eventually working there, making her an early member of the bookstore's worker collective.
 She and Paula Wallace, a colleague at A Woman's Place and her romantic partner at the time, eventually applied for a loan from the San Francisco Feminist Federal Credit Union to start their own bookstore.